-Leading ITP Haematologists from THANZ come together and deliver consensus guidelines for the treatment of immune thrombocytopenia in adult patients across Australia and New Zealand.
+Leading ITP clinicians come together and deliver consensus guidelines for the treatment of (ITP) in adult patients.

 Local guidelines are needed to assist clinicians treating immune thrombocytopenic purpura (ITP) in Australia and New Zealand.
 Although many excellent summaries have recently been published for audiences elsewhere, we present our accumulated consensus perspectives on the diagnosis and management of ITP, specifically addressing clinically relevant areas where there are limitations to the available evidence1-3 (the guideline development process is described in the online Supporting Information, box).
 We are members of the Thrombosis and Haemostasis Society of Australia and New Zealand (THANZ).

 This consensus statement has been endorsed by the THANZ Council and ITP Australia.
 ITP Australia provided patient perspective feedback on our recommendations.

 The authors of the guidelines include a number of ITP Australia Medical Advisors and include: Philip YI Choi, Eileen Merriman, Ashwini Bennett, Anoop K Enjeti, Chee Wee Tan, Isaac Goncalves, Danny Hsu and Robert Bird.
 ITP Australia has provided patient perspective feedback.

 The absence of high quality evidence for basic clinical dilemmas in immune thrombocytopenic purpura (ITP) underlines the need for contemporary guidelines relevant to the local treatment context.
 ITP is diagnosed by exclusions, with a hallmark laboratory finding of isolated thrombocytopenia.